Net Worth

 Introduction

-Keith Tkachuk is a former professional ice hockey player with an estimated net worth of $50 Million.
+Keith Tkachuk is an American former professional ice hockey player with an estimated net worth of $50 Million.

 Quick Facts